georgs-tumans/GPU-Finder/Readme.md

 ## Using:

-To make the script search for additional products, add their name (search keyword) in the config file and the appropriate search url to the crawling url list
+To make the script search for additional products, add their name (search keyword) to the `product` list in the configuration file and the appropriate search url to the crawling url list (inside the `GPUfinder\GPUfinder\spiders\gpufind.py`)

-**Important** - programm expects a python dictionary ('max_price') of product names and their max price.
-Example: {'3060':700, '5700':600}.
-Product name **must** be identical to those provided in product list ('product')
+**Important** - the bot expects the following parameters within `GPUfinder/config.yaml`:

+* product: ["..", ".."]  - a list of products to look for.
+Ex: ["6700", "3070"]
+* sender_email: ""  - the bot email account address that notifications will be sent from
+* receiver_email: "" - the user email for receiving notifications
+* port: 000 - the port number for connecting to the bot email account
+* password: "" -  the bot email account password
+* smtp_server: "" - the bot email account smtp server
+* max_price: {} - a dictionary of max prices for **all** products from the first parameter.
+Example: {"6700" : 800, "3070":900}.
+Product names **must** be exactly the same as in the first parameter (product list).
+This is used to determine whether an email should be sent upon finding a product - emails are sent whenever the found product price is less or equeal to the one provided here.

 ## Developing